ClosedSourcerer/eclipse-tractusx.github.io/docs-kits/kits/demand-and-capacity-management-kit/development-view/test-customer.md

 </details>

-### WIP Provide WeekBasedMaterialDemand for nesting journey
+### Provide WeekBasedMaterialDemand for nesting journey

 <details>
 <summary>The customer sends the previously created WeekBasedMaterialDemand to the supplier.</summary>